AdaptiveConsulting/ReactiveTraderCloud/src/workspace/README.md

 `npm run openfin:start` - Start the server and launch the provider

 `npm run kill`, `npm run kill:fin`, `npm run kill:rvm` - Kill the Openfin processes

+## TODO

+There is some duplication between client and workspace around the services and notifications.
+This requires some structural changes to the repo and some type alignment.
+This was not done during the initial work due to the 'spike' like nature of the task.